realtobyfu/sub-translate/README.md

 # sub-translate
-Sub-translate is a Web App that helps the user to translate movie subtitle files (.srt) from one language to another.
+sub-translate is a Web App that helps the user to translate movie subtitle files (.srt) from one language to another.